What makes a language easy to deep-learn? Deep neural networks and humans similarly benefit from compositional structure: Methods

-We train the model for multiple training rounds: as in human experiments~\cite{raviv2021easy2learn}, each training round consists of three blocks: exposure, guessing, and production block, described in detail in the following.
+\paragraph{Training Procedure} We train the recurrent neural networks for multiple training rounds as in the experiments with human participants~\cite{raviv2021easy2learn}.
+Each training round consists of three blocks: exposure, guessing, and production block, described in detail in the following.
 As typical in neural network training, we train the network with backpropagation and stochastic gradient descent, where the gradient is estimated based on a small number of examples (minibatches)~\cite{rumelhart_learning_1986,goodfellow_deep_2016}.
-The batch size is set to 5, except for the guessing block, in which we use a batch size of 1.
+The batch size, which also determines the number of distractors, is set to 5, reflecting human short-term memory constraints~\cite{cowan2001magical}.
+Only in the guessing block, we set the batch size of 1 and use the same distractors as in the experiments with human participants, instead of other exemplars from the same batch.

-\paragraph{Exposure Block} In the exposure block, human participants were exposed to scenes with the corresponding target labels.
+In the exposure block, human participants were exposed to scenes with the corresponding target labels.
 Therefore, we train the deep learning models using a loss function with two terms: a generative and a contrastive loss term.
-The generative loss, $\Ls_\mathrm{gen}$, is a tokenwise cross-entropy with the ground-truth label of the original language.
-The contrastive loss, $\Ls_\mathrm{con}$, promotes similar latent representations of scenes and labels that correspond to each other and contrasts representations that do not.
-Specifically, we use the NTXent loss~\cite{simclr}.
-We use other scenes in the same batch as distractors for the contrastive loss.
-The final loss function is $\Ls = \Ls_\mathrm{gen} + \alpha_\mathrm{con} \Ls_\mathrm{con}$.
-The factor $\alpha$ determines the relative weight of the loss terms.
-For the main experiment, we use $\alpha=0.1$.
-We used a batch size of 5 to reflect human short-term memory constraints~\cite{cowan2001magical}.
+The generative loss, $\mathcal{L}_\mathrm{gen}$, is a token-wise cross-entropy with the ground-truth label of the original language.
+The contrastive loss, $\mathcal{L}_\mathrm{con}$, promotes similar latent representations of scenes and labels that correspond to each other and contrasts representations that do not.
+Specifically, we use the normalized temperature-scaled cross-entropy loss (NTXent)~\cite{simclr}.
+We use other scenes in the same batch as distractors for the contrastive loss term.
+The final loss function is $\mathcal{L} = \mathcal{L}_\mathrm{gen} + \alpha_\mathrm{con} \mathcal{L}_\mathrm{con}$.
+The factor $\alpha_\mathrm{con}$ determines the relative weight of the loss terms.
+For the main experiment, we use $\alpha_\mathrm{con}=0.1$.
+A sensitivity analysis using other values for $\alpha_\mathrm{con}$ is provided in Figs.~21-23 of the SI.